awsdocs/amazon-ec2-user-guide/doc_source/spot-best-practices.md

 ## Prepare individual instances for interruptions<a name="prep-instances-for-interruptions"></a>

 The best way for you to gracefully handle Spot Instance interruptions is to architect your application to be fault\-tolerant\.
 To accomplish this, you can take advantage of Spot Instance interruption notices\.
 A Spot Instance interruption notice is a warning that is issued two minutes before Amazon EC2 interrupts a Spot Instance\.
-We recommend that you create a rule in Amazon EventBridge that captures the interruption notification, and then triggers a checkpoint for the progress of your workload or gracefully handles the interruption\.
-For a detailed example that walks you through how to create and use Event rules, see [Taking Advantage of Amazon EC2 Spot Instance Interruption Notices](http://aws.amazon.com/blogs/compute/taking-advantage-of-amazon-ec2-spot-instance-interruption-notices/)\.
+We recommend that you create a rule in [Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/index.html) that captures the interruption notification, and then triggers a checkpoint for the progress of your workload or gracefully handles the interruption\.
+For a detailed example that walks you through how to create and use event rules, see [Taking Advantage of Amazon EC2 Spot Instance Interruption Notices](http://aws.amazon.com/blogs/compute/taking-advantage-of-amazon-ec2-spot-instance-interruption-notices/)\.

 If your workload is "time\-flexible," you can also configure your Spot Instances to be stopped or hibernated when they are interrupted\.
 Amazon EC2 automatically stops or hibernates your Spot Instances on interruption, and automatically resumes the instances when we have available capacity\.